New Coevolution Dynamic as an Optimization Strategy in Group Problem Solving: Model

+The time evolution of the system is measured in Monte Carlo steps (MCS).
+The evolution gets to a halt when one agent reaches the maximum fitness $F$ of the landscape.
+Each agent changes its fitness $f(\mathcal{X})$ when its string $\mathcal{X}$ is updated (described in next section).
+So, all agents try to increase their fitness during the time evolution.
+The dynamics begins at $t=0$ with the selection of one agent for a string update.
+One Monte Carlo step (MCS) is the update of $M$ random agents, in sequence.

-The efficiency of coevolution is measured by the total number of iterations $t_g$ required by the first agent who finds the global maximum.
-A smaller $t_g$ means more efficient search: the goal was achieved in less time.
-One iteration refers to $N$ updates of $N$ randomly selected agents.
-The normalized computational cost is then defined as $C \equiv M t_g / 2^N$, so it can be compared between systems of different size $M$.
+The efficiency of the search is measured by the time $t_g$ in MCS required by the first agent who finds the global maximum $F$, in other words, when its string becomes $\mathcal{X}_G$ after a number of updates.
+A small $t_g$ means more efficient search: the goal was achieved in less time.
+So, the lower the better.
+The normalized computational cost is then defined as \cite{Reia2019a}: